 The maximum diameter of the standard piston seals can be measured by calculating the nominal bore diameter with an additional 0.010”.
 For instance, the barrel with a 2.5” bore diameter can have a maximum bore diameter of 2.510” after honing and should not exceed it.
 This size could be checked at various points along the cylinder barrel by using an internal micrometer.

-If pitting or scoring is found at more than 0.010”, the further honing of the barrel is needed to accommodate the oversize seals, otherwise replaced.
+If pitting or scoring is found at more than 0.010”, further honing of the barrel is needed to accommodate the oversize seals, otherwise replaced.
 The best economical solution for a small diameter cylinder is to manufacture a new barrel from honed tubing.

-The barrels with a large diameter or inch-size could be salvaged by honing either 0.030” or 0.060” oversize and getting fitted to the respective oversize piston seals.
+The barrels with a large diameter or inch size could be salvaged by honing either 0.030” or 0.060” oversize and getting fitted to the respective oversize piston seals.
 However, the oversize seals for the metric-size cylinders are not so available.
 Therefore getting the metric-size cylinders salvaged by fitting oversize seals is not likely to happen always.

-The pistons are one of the most vital hydraulic cylinder components used in light duty applications.
+The pistons are one of the most vital hydraulic cylinder components used in light-duty applications.
 They are generally made of aluminum alloy or cast iron.
 The pistons operate having direct contact with the hydraulic cylinder bore.
 A hydraulic cylinder’s function is related to the diameter of the piston and the diameter of the cylinder bore.
-The cylinder function is not really affected with minor scoring on the piston’s external diameter unless the minimum diameter of the piston is equal to or greater than the nominal bore diameter of 0.006”.
+The cylinder function is not affected with minor scoring on the piston’s external diameter unless the minimum diameter of the piston is equal to or greater than the nominal bore diameter of 0.006”.
 It can be verified by an external micrometer.
 For instance, for a nominal barrel diameter or 2.5”, the minimum diameter of the piston would be 2.494”.
-If the measurement of the piston diameter is outside this range, it needs to be replaced with a new one machined from the similar material.
+If the measurement of the piston diameter is outside this range, it needs to be replaced with a new one machined from a similar material.

-In the applications that have high-loads on the rod, the piston and barrel have a nonmetallic wear band fitted between them.
+In the applications that have high loads on the rod, the piston and barrel have a nonmetallic wear band fitted between them.
 If the cylinders are fitted with piston wear bands, these need to be replaced or repair.

 Do not measure old seals while ordering seals from the supplier this is a common yet bad practice.
 Because there could be a previous incorrect seal installed or the seal could shrink or swell in service as well.
 To verify if the correct seals were supplied, measure the seal grooves using a vernier caliper and provide the measurement to the seal supplier.